mettemfurfur000/Friday-Night-Funkin-Bot/README.md

 # Issues
 It sometimes misses notes, which is just because it does it real time, and isn't precalculated.
 Monitor view only works in 1440p.
+It also is marked as a virus by windows defender, because it checks the display buffer and it really doesn't like that; I have submitted it to microsoft to get it fixed.